Revisiting implicit variables in mathematical optimization: simplified modeling and a numerical evidence: Analysis of the model problem

 Exploiting \cref{lem:dom_graph_calculus,lem:intersection_rule} as well as \cref{def:primal_stationarity}, the following result is immediate.

-\begin{theorem} Let $\bar z\in\R^n$ be a feasible point of \eqref{eq:implicit_problem} where $K$ is inner semicompact w.r.t.\ $\dom K$.
+\begin{theorem} Let \cref{ass:isc_at_reference_point} hold.
 Then the following assertions hold. \begin{enumerate} \item If $\bar z$ is an implicitly B-stationary point, it is abstractly B-stationary and explicitly B-stationary. \item The point $\bar z$ is an explicitly B-stationary point if and only if it is an explicitly B-stationary point w.r.t.\ each $\bar\lambda\in K(\bar z)$. \item If $\bar z$ is an explicitly B-stationary point and if $K$ is inner calm* in the fuzzy sense at $\bar z$ w.r.t.\ $\dom K$, then $\bar z$ is an implicitly B-stationary point. \end{enumerate} \end{theorem}

 Next, we explain our interest in the stationarity notions which have been introduced in \cref{def:primal_stationarity}.
 Therefore, let us introduce set-valued mappings $\Upsilon_\textup{imp}\colon\R^n\tto\R^n\times\R^n$ and $\Upsilon_\textup{exp}\colon\R^n\times\R^m\tto\R^n\times\R^n\times\R^m$ by means of